The Roomba 690 is an excellent option for people looking for a robot vacuum with WiFi connectivity and Alexa compatibility.

 It also comes with a single side brush that surprising works well in the cleaning test.

 One feature I like about the Roomba 690 would be the smartphone app that comes along with it.
 This app is compatible with both Android and IOS so anyone with a smartphone can use this.

-If you live in the United States, just open the app store or Google play to download.
+If you live in the United States, open the app store or Google Play to download.
 But if you live outside North America, you may not be able to download the app directly.

 So what I did was open iRobot.cn then get the app from this page.

 The app itself is simple yet very stable.
-It does not have as much features as the Xiaomi but it has all the necessary ones like cleaning and scheduling.
+It does not have as many features as the Xiaomi.
+But it has all the necessary ones like cleaning and scheduling.
 One important thing is having access to the robot remotely.

 Returning to base after pausing the robot

 The iRobot Home app has a feature that gives you to continue cleaning or returning to home base after you pause the robot.

 Unfortunately, the app does not have access to the spot cleaning mode.

 One device you need to connect the robot and app would be a router.
 If you don’t have WiFi connectivity at home, this would not be possible.